 Gentle exercises can be a fantastic addition to dog walks and most dogs will happily try something new like Cavaletti or scent work, especially if it involves treats.

-Symptoms typically appear 2-3 hours after eating large meals, although they can occur at any time. which is why you should never exercise your dog immediately after eating
+Symptoms typically appear 2-3 hours after eating large meals, although they can occur at any time.
+This is why you should never exercise your dog immediately after eating.

-The best time to feed your dog is around an hour after any strenuous exercise.
+The best time to feed your dog is around an hour after strenuous exercise.
 This will give their bodies a chance to recover.
-Never walk your dog after eating.
+Find out how many walks a dog needs and never walk your dog after eating.

-It depends on the dog; some dogs need 2-3 hours of exercise daily, whilst other dogs, such as an older or small dog, may only need around 30 minutes of dog walking.
+It depends on the dog; some dogs need 2-3 hours of exercise daily, while others, such as an older or small dog, may only need around 30 minutes of dog walking.
 Between one and three miles is an adequate walking distance for most canines, with some extra dog play time in between.

 We recommend waiting at least an hour after walks before letting them tuck into their meal and at least two hours to be completely safe if you feed them before exercise.
-Of course, if your dog has eaten a light meal or small snack, one hour may be sufficient.
+Of course, one hour may be sufficient if your dog has eaten a light meal or small snack.